Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 This plugin opens a connection to database.db and decorates Fastify with the db object.
 The onClose hook ensures the connection closes gracefully when the server shuts down.

-**Update Authentication Routes for SQLite** We modify the auth.js routes to use SQLite instead of the in-memory users object, incorporating bcrypt for password hashing.
+**Update Authentication Routes for SQLite**
+We modify the auth.js routes to use SQLite instead of the in-memory users object, incorporating bcrypt for password hashing.

 **routes/auth.js (updated):**

 ```
-const bcrypt = require('bcrypt')

 module.exports = async (fastify, opts) => {
-  fastify.register(require('fastify-formbody'))

   fastify.get('/register', async (request, reply) => {
     return reply.view('register', { messages: request.flash('danger') || request.flash('success') })
   })